en +212 679 128 802 desertmerzougatours@gmail.com

 Across the nation, mint tea is a beloved drink.
 An integral part of Moroccan social life is the preparation and consumption of tea.
 As part of the local hospitality, you may find mint tea served in homes, cafés, and small businesses.
 Your host or server will probably gracefully exit the kitchen with a tray ornamented with a long-spouted silver teapot and many little cups, no matter where you are seated, while you eagerly await your refreshing cup.
 To make a thin layer of foam on top of the little drinking glass, gently pour the tea from at least a foot above it.

-Some people believe that the higher the pour and the more foam that is made, the more “honored” visitors they are.
+Some people believe that the higher the pour and the more foam that is made, the more “honored” visitors are.
 Just a little comment.
 The tea server may exhibit even more kindness and hospitality with this little act of showmanship!

 Green tea with mint leaves and sugar, all of which are traditionally cultivated in Morocco, is the most popular kind of tea drunk in the country.
 There are also regional differences.
 As an example, the northern region of the nation is known for its sweeter tea, whereas other parts of the country include pine nuts or sage.
 This is probably going to be the most typical Moroccan ritual you encounter.

-A Traditional Moroccan Dish: Couscous
+A Morocco Traditions Dish: Couscous

 Moroccan food, with its array of Mediterranean tastes, is much like the cuisine of practically every other country: it helps establish cultural identity.
 Except during Ramadan, lunch is the largest meal of the day.
 It usually takes place between noon and three o’clock in the afternoon, and many people then snooze thereafter.
-Expect to remain for a long and appreciate several dishes if you want to dine at a leisurely pace.
-As a main dish, couscous is traditionally made and served after Friday prayer.
+Expect to remain for a long time and appreciate several dishes if you want to dine at a leisurely pace.
+As a main dish, Couscous is traditionally made and served after Friday prayer.
 Meats like roasted lamb or chicken with lemon and olives go well with couscous, which is often prepared with nuts, veggies, and spices.

-Never to be surpassed… Tajines are another famous Moroccan dish.
+Never to be surpassed… Tajines is another famous Moroccan dish.
 The word “tajine” comes from the fact that it is a stew with a lot of flavor that is cooked slowly in an earthenware pot.
 Tajine comes in a wide variety of styles.
 Meats, veggies, and sauce cooked with a blend of Moroccan spices make up a traditional tajine.
 Vegetarian options for this meal are many and easy to obtain nationwide.

 Moroccan Classical Music

 Morocco is home to several ancient musical styles.
 Even while “Chabbi” (meaning “popular”) music is what you’re most likely to hear in public spaces like airports and cabs, there are other, more historically significant musical traditions worth exploring.
-The traditional music of Morocco encompasses a wide range of styles, from highland Amazigh folk ballads to Gnawa music brought across the Sahara, Andulsi music from the Iberian peninsula, and Sufi trance music.
+The Moroccan traditional music encompasses a wide range of styles, from highland Amazigh folk ballads to Gnawa music brought across the Sahara, Andulsi music from the Iberian peninsula, and Sufi trance music.
 Everyone can find something to their liking, even if they can’t decipher every word in the songs!

-Among the Morocco Traditions customs you may expect to hear is the call to prayer, which is sung or yelled at five times a day from mosques.
+Among the Morocco Traditions and customs you may expect to hear is the call to prayer, which is sung or yelled at five times a day from mosques.
 However, in terms of musical quality, the Moroccan call to prayer is not often regarded as “the most beautiful” to hear.
 The Syrians often own this, and their call to prayer is often very musical.

 While you can count on hearing the call to prayer several times during your travel, experiencing live traditional music often requires attending a local festival or event.
 A few residents who are very into their customs could have some CDs or downloads of traditional music.